Alec Shelbrooke: Political career

 In December 2012, Shelbrooke introduced a Ten Minute Rule bill under which UK welfare claimants would be issued with a cash card instead of receiving their benefits in cash.
 The card would only permit claimants to make purchases such as food, clothing, energy, travel and housing, and prevent them purchasing items considered non-essential, such as cigarettes, alcohol, satellite television, and gambling.

-He became PPS to the Foreign Office in 2014.
-Shelbrooke was opposed to the UK leaving the European Union prior to the 2016 referendum.
+He became a PPS in the Foreign Office in 2014.
+Shelbrooke was opposed to the United Kingdom leaving the European Union prior to the 2016 Brexit referendum.

 In 2016, Shelbrooke commissioned a report written by Mark McBride-Wright quantifying the impact of homophobia within the engineering industry.

 In 2017, he became Vice Chairman (International) of the Conservative Party, a soft-power role designed to promote the UK's interests overseas as well as supporting centre-right political parties in the developing world through the Westminster Foundation for Democracy.
 Shelbrooke remains an officer of the International Democrat Union.
 Shelbrooke was an Executive Member of the 1922 Committee during a period of turbulence within the Conservative Party leading to the resignation of Prime Minister Theresa May in 2019.
-He was appointed to the Privy Council in Theresa May's retirement honours list.
 Shelbrooke backed Jeremy Hunt in the 2019 Conservative Party leadership election that followed.

 In 2020, Shelbrooke was appointed Leader of the UK Delegation to the NATO Parliamentary Assembly.
+He was elected Vice President of the NATO Parliamentary Assembly in November 2024.

 In July 2022, Shelbrooke rebelled from the government for the first time in his parliamentary career by voting against the approval of the Conduct of Employment Agencies and Employment Businesses (Amendment) Regulations 2022.

-On 7 September 2022, he was appointed Minister of State in the Ministry of Defence as part of the Truss administration because of his overt support for Liz Truss in her leadership campaign.
-Shelbrooke was then immediately sacked on 26 October 2022 by the new Prime Minister, Rishi Sunak and returned to the back benches.
+On 7 September 2022, he was appointed Minister of State in the Ministry of Defence as part of the Truss administration.
+Shelbrooke was then immediately sacked on 26 October 2022 by the new prime minister, Rishi Sunak and returned to the back benches.

+In April 2023, he was selected as the candidate for the new constituency of Wetherby and Easingwold at the 2024 general election.
+He was re-elected with a majority of 4,846.

+Honours

+Shelbrooke was appointed to the Privy Council on 8 October 2019.
+He was appointed Knight Commander of the Order of the British Empire (KBE) on 29 December 2023 in Truss's resignation honours list, for public and political service as Minister of State for Defence Procurement and as MP for Elmet and Rothwell.

+Personal life

+Shelbrooke married Susan Spencer in 2011.
+He is partially deaf.